 Once the viewer sees a pair of giant Ogres throwing stones at the enemy’s structures, no further explanation is needed.
-An intuitive game with visual clarity will have a much easier time holding a spectator’s interest.

 Let’s look at Street Fighter 4 now.
 Notice how much simpler the user interface is–there are only a few things vying for the viewer’s attention.
 The health bars and the timer at the top of the screen, and the super and ultra meters at the bottom, are the only major focal points on the UI.
 This allows the viewer to pay more attention to the interactions of the characters.

 Street Fighter 4 is an incredibly complex game with deeply technical concepts.
 Option selects, auto-corrects, plinking, 1-frame links… not to mention 44 unique characters, each with numerous special moves and attacks.
 And yet, all a viewer needs to do to enjoy watching the game is look at who’s beating up who.
 The viewer will understand concepts like zoning, anti-airing, footsies, throwing, and blocking automatically simply by watching the game.
 There’s no need to grasp the most intimate technical details of the game’s systems in order to understand what’s going on.